Overheating_computer.png

 Continuous heat issues can impact the CPU’s memory, processor, or power supply.
 Furthermore, the dust that settles inside of the CPU can begin to insulate the inside of the device, which then prevents your computer from functioning properly.

-dust in cpu
+dust in computer.png

 2) Smoke